danielmartin0/SpeakLaTeX/README.md

 ## Acknowledgments

 Dragon® is a trademark of Nuance Communications, Inc., and/or its subsidiaries in the United States and/or other countries.

+Thanks to Lulie Tanett for her graphical work in creating the app icons.